-where oialg represents the value of objective function (1) obtained by the ALG for instance i and oiopt is the optimal value of objective function (1) for instance i calculated by CPLEX.
+where oialg represents the value of objective function (1) obtained by the ALG for instance i and oicplex is the value of objective function (1) for instance i calculated by CPLEX.
 A smaller ARD value means that the quality of the solution produced by the ALG is better.

 (2) Average relative improvement (ARI).
 For the TSHA and the GA that are applied to SET2, which contains instances with unknown optimal solutions, we use the ARI to compare the relative performances of the two algorithms.
 The ARI measures the improvement in the objective function value of the schedule obtained by the GA compared to that obtained by the TSHA.
 The ARI is calculated as follows: